Fuel storage in Nigeria – the self-bunded tanks solution

 Dipping your fuel tanks is good business practice because it reconciles the fuel left in your tank with what has been sold out of the bowser, and will quickly pick up any discrepancies.
 This means you know quickly if you are losing fuel through leakage, theft or poorly calibrated dispensing systems.

-A leaking fuel tank not only hits your business where it hurts by reducing your saleable supply – if left undetected it can mean serious safety issues and six-figure fines from the EPA, not to mention a hefty clean-up bill.
+A leaking fuel tank not only impacts your business by reducing your supply levels – if left undetected, it can mean serious safety issues and significant fines from local regulators.

-Keeping a close watch on the levels in your fuel storage tanks will also keep your fuel in good condition and protect your customers.
+Keeping a close watch on the levels in your fuel storage tanks keeps your fuel in good condition and prevents these issues from occurring.

-Water in fuel also creates an ideal breeding environment for microbes which can degrade your fuel and cause phase separation, particulate contamination and tank damage due to acids produced by the microbes.
+It also creates an ideal breeding environment for microbes which can degrade your fuel and cause phase separation, particulate contamination and tank damage.
+This is caused by acids from the microbes as they feed on the fuel.

 So what will I check for when I dip my fuel tank?

-Essentially, when you dip you’ll be looking to ensure the fuel that is missing from your tank is equal to the amount you’ve distributed from your bowser or point of sale system.
+Essentially, when you dip your fuel tank, you’ll be looking to ensure the fuel that is missing from your tank is equal to the amount you’ve distributed from your bowser or point of sale system.

-You can keep a record of your levels with a fuel management system – if you’re supplying your own fleet of vehicles, a good system will give you an early warning if a vehicle is not performing well or needs servicing.
+You can keep a record of your levels with a fuel management system.
+If you’re supplying a fleet of vehicles, a good system will give you an early warning if a vehicle is not performing well or needs servicing.

 Finally, using a fuel sample test kit is good practice to ensure your fuel is free from microbes and particulates.